 About 1.5 million Americans hold real estate licenses, but the paths those license-holders took were all different due to different state requirements.

-Colleen Freihoff, VP for sales and business development, real estate, at OnCourse Learning, said, “Every state is a different flavor, a different barrier to entry.”
+Colleen Freihoff, VP for sales and business development, real estate, at Mbition, said, “Every state is a different flavor, a different barrier to entry.”

 Despite those differences, there are some things all students should do when pursuing their state real estate licenses.
-The Real Estate Blog asked Freihoff and Sherry Steele, education manager for OnCourse Learning, to provide several tips for prospective real estate students.
+The Real Estate Blog asked Freihoff and Sherry Steele, education manager for Mbition, to provide several tips for prospective real estate students.

 • Save up for fees and the cost of real estate school, but before registering for any classes, prepare yourself.
 Steele suggested asking these questions.
 Do you know how to prepare a business plan?
 Are you comfortable talking to strangers?
 A little introspection goes a long way.